-137 Pillars House boutique hotel in Chiang Mai is a nostalgic blend of historic Thai architecture and sleek modern design, with delicious dining, a super-pretty spa and dramatic pool.
-Set in the arty Wat Gate district, it was once home to Louis Leonowens, son of schoolteacher Anna (of Anna and the King movie fame).
-Now this 1889 beauty is all yours, with seductive rooms scattered among day-bed-dotted gardens.
+Handy for market-shopping and temple-hopping, Chiang Mai boutique hotel 137 Pillars House is a nostalgic blend of historic Thai architecture and sleek modern design, with delicious dining, a super-pretty spa and dramatic pool.
+In the arty Wat Gate district, it offers a serene home-away-from-home amid day-bed-dotted gardens.
+No surprise, given this elegant 1889 property was once owned by Louis Leonowens, son of Anna (of Anna and the King movie fame).

 Noon; check-in, 3pm, both flexible subject to availability.
 Late check-outs cost from THB500.